dan504512/ut-nlp-final-project/final-paper/paper.md

 substantially boost OOD robustness without sacrificing in-domain performance, even with a short additional schedule.

-Taken together, our results highlight that calibration and robustness are related but distinct objectives.
-Contrastive fine-tuning mainly reshapes the model's confidence distribution, making its probabilities more trustworthy, while adversarial fine-tuning mainly improves correctness on challenging adversarial examples.
+Our findings demonstrate that improving calibration and enhancing robustness require different interventions.
+The contrastive approach primarily adjusts how models express certainty without changing their decision boundaries, whereas adversarial training teaches models to handle specific failure cases they previously misclassified.
 While neither strategy alone solves all reliability issues, they provide lightweight, complementary tools for making NLI models more dependable in practice.
 The dramatic calibration gains achieved with just one additional epoch of contrastive training suggest this approach